 - 1. Periodical review of financial statements and reports to ensure fairness and transparency. - 2.
-Provide Recommendations to the Board of Directors concerning matters related to External Auditors. - 3.
-Supervision of Internal Audit Division and ensure its effectiveness. - 4.
-Approved the Budget for the year 2023 and provide the committee recommendation to the Board of Directors. - 5.
-Review and Approval the following: - a.
-The annual internal audit plan for the year 2023. - b.
+Provide Recommendations to the Board of Directors concerning matters related to External Auditors.

+- 3. Supervision of Internal Audit Division and ensure its effectiveness. - 4.
+Approved the Budget for the year 2024 and provide the committee recommendation to the Board of Directors. - 5.
+Review and Approval the following:- - a.
+The annual internal audit plan for the year 2024. - b.
 The periodical internal audit reports and status. - c.
-Reviewed the Quality Assurance Review report for the Internal Audit Division by an independent Auditor (every 3 years) for the years end of "2019, 2020 & 2021". - d.
 CMA Reports: - i.
 Anti-Money Laundering (AML) Report. - ii.
-Internal Controls Report (ICR) for the year ended 2021. - 6.
-Annual review of the policies and procedures. - 7.
+Internal Controls Report (ICR) for the year ended 2022. - 6.
 Ensuring Company compliance with the instructions and decisions of the concerned regulatory authorities, viz.
 CMA, CBK, and Ministries.